md42/martinduerrmeier.com/docs/index.md

 # Home

-hi I'm Martin.. :wave:

-I plan to [blog](blog/index.md).
-If you want to get new posts I suggest to subscribe using your favorite feed reader.
+hi I'm Martin :wave_tone2:, welcome to my little corner of the web.
+I'm glad you're here.
+Don't miss my [blog](blog/index.md).

-You can talk to me via one of the methods in the footer.
+You can contact me via one of the methods in the footer :slight_smile:.